-The single chlorpyrifos detection of 0.046 μ g/L at Salt Slough exceeded both the CDFG chronic and CDFG acute WQC of 0.014 and 0.02 μ g/L. Chlorpyrifos was also found at trace concentrations in two additional samples (Starner et al., 2003).
+The single chlorpyrifos detection of 0.046 μ g/L at Salt Slough exceeded both the CDFG chronic and CDFG acute WQC of 0.014 and 0.02 μ g/L. Chlorpyrifos was also found at trace concentrations in two additional separate sampling events.

-Samples for Salt Slough were taken at Highway 165; there were 14 separate sampling events.
+Spatial Representation: Samples for Salt Slough were taken at Highway 165; there were 14 until September 30, 2002.

-Sampling began on July 2, 2002, and continued throughout the summer until September 30, 2002.
 Each site was sampled once per week.